 - This policy will be reviewed at least annually.
 The policy will be revised following any national or local policy updates, any local child protection concerns and/or any changes to our procedures.
 Staff will be informed of any changes made. - The DSL and deputy DSL(S)/safeguarding team/SENCo meet weekly to review all safeguarding cases and check on the actions taken and what further actions are needed.
 This includes pupils with early help and child protection plans.
-Key stage staff meet weekly to check and review any emerging patterns which may suggest a safeguarding concern, issues may include attendance, behaviour, peer relationships and concerns raised by staff. - The Designated Safeguarding Lead and Headteacher will provide regular reporting on safeguarding activity and systems to the governing body.
-The governing body will not receive details of individual children's situations or identifying features of families as part of their oversight responsibility. - The governing body and leadership team understands its responsibilities and duties as set out in KCSIE 2022 o ensure the effectiveness of the school's safeguarding arrangements, including those for online safety.
-In addition to the regular report on safeguarding provided by the DSL, governors will take a proactive varied approach to checking the school's safeguarding arrangements.
-This will include: meetings with the DSL, visits to school, ascertaining the views of staff, pupils and parents through discussions and/or surveys, use of an audit tool, asking all governors to ask a safeguarding question during meetings with leaders/staff on other aspects of school life (such as subject meetings or SENCo meeting), termly checks of the SCR.
+Phases meet weekly to check and review any emerging patterns which may suggest a safeguarding concern, issues may include attendance, behaviour, peer relationships and concerns raised by staff.

+- The Designated Safeguarding Lead and Headteacher will provide regular reporting on safeguarding activity and systems to the governing body.
+The governing body will not receive details of individual children's situations or identifying features of families as part of their oversight responsibility. - The governing body understands its responsibilities and duties as set out in KCSIE 2023 to ensure the effectiveness of the school's safeguarding arrangements, including those for online safety.
+In addition to the regular reports you safeguarding provided by the DSL, governors will take a proactive varied approach to checking the school's safeguarding arrangements.
+This will include: meetings with the DSL, visits to school, ascertaining the views of staff, pupils and parents through discussions and/r surveys, use of an audit tool, asking all governors to ask a safeguarding question during meetings with leaders/staff on other aspects of school life (such as subject meetings or SENCo meeting), termly checks of the SCR, review of school data and use of an external consultant.